Oleg-Smal-git/boosters-trial/README.md

 ## Database
 The database uses PostgreSQL v14.1 driver.
 Schema structure is managed using migrations, which you can create with `make new_migration --name="migration name here"` (instantiating `.up.sql` and `down.slq` files in `./db/migrations/`), and apply using `make migrate`.
 The latter will compare all migration ids found in `./db/migrations/` folder with `versions` table in the target database and run the missing ones, registering them in the aforementioned table.

 There are two users created in the initial migration of the database (`./db/migrations/_init.sql`) -- a readonly one, and one with full privileges.
-This is done to allow for later separation of the database into a readonly and a common replicas without touching the code.
+This is done to allow for later separation of the database into a readonly replica and a common one, without touching the code.

 ## Testing
 The project implements both unit and integration tests.
 * To run unit tests, execute `make unit_test`.
-This will traverse all the directories and subdirectories of the project, and run all the test files found in it (except for thos located under `./test/` folder).
+This will traverse all the directories and subdirectories of the project, and run all the test files found in it (except for those located under `./test/` folder).
 * To run integration tests, execute `make integration_test`.
-This will re-build the app and start a new instance of the api on port `9999` running in the background, and then run the `main` function in `test` package.
+This will re-build the app and start a new instance of the api on port specified in `Makefile` running in the background, and then run the unit tests located in `test` package.
     The underlying API instance is killed when tests are done running.

 ## Config